tagion/tagion/bdd/tagion/testbench/Transaction_service.md

 When the data package has been received by the network.

-Then the size of the data package should be check and the should be rejected. if the size larger than the maximum size.
+Then the size of the data package should be check and the should be rejected, if the size larger than the maximum size.